 prague / olomouc (czech republic)

 Prague is one of the most amazing cities in Europe.
+The city offers many tourist attractions as well as hidden gems yet to be discovered.
 However, the compact Old Town cannot bear the crowds of tourists, which flood it every summer.
 Especially if you plan to visit the Czech capital in the high season, look for alternatives.
 Olomouc is best suited for that, in my opinion.

 Olomouc is the 6th largest city in the Czech Republic located in the East of the country.
 It takes only 2-3 hours to get there from Prague with train connections being direct and frequent.